 They also discuss adults and young people who may be at risk of committing child exploitation and related locations of concern that might be being used for the grooming or exploitation of children, for example a private dwelling, car park, park or hotel.

 When to make a MACE submission

-If you have any form of exploitation concern about a child or young person that does not meet the Child Protection threshold complete the ‘Devon Child Exploitation Risk Assessment Tool’ and send it to the MACE email box to identify if any other agency has information relevant to the case.
+If you have any form of exploitation concern about a child or young person that does not meet the Child Protection threshold complete Section 1 of the ‘Safer Me Assessment’ and send it to the MACE email box to identify if any other agency has information relevant to the case.

 When a child or young person is open to Children’s Social Work the exploitation risks need to be managed through their multi-agency plan so professionals should liaise with the child’s social worker about their concerns.
 They do not need to be brought to MACE unless they are seeking to share or gather additional information on networks, locations or persons of concern.

-You should also make a MACE submission if you have a concern that someone may be involved in the grooming or sexual exploitation of children or young people or you suspect that a location is being used for the grooming or sexual exploitation of children.
-Complete the ‘Person/ Location of CE Concern Form’ and send it to the MACE email box and the Devon and Cornwall Police central safeguarding team intelligence email box.
+You should also make a MACE submission if you have a concern that someone may be involved in the grooming or exploitation of children or young people or you suspect that a location is being used for the grooming or exploitation of children.
+Complete either Section 3 of the ‘Safer Me Assessment’ if your concern relates to a location, or Section 4 if your concern relates to a person of concern.

 Normal Child Protection procedures apply and should not be delayed or stopped due to the MACE process.